 - 10 Final Words

-Buying a pool heater needs some knowledge and planning for several reasons.
+Buying a pool heater needs fair bit of knowledge and planning for two reasons.

 Firstly, this is usually the most expensive piece of hardware for your pool.
 Secondly, even the best heaters can fail if the installation isn’t done right or water chemistry doesn’t match up.